 - Zipper is somewhat hard to use

-Whether you’re floating a river, hanging out at the beach, or going for a forest picnic, the RTIC Soft Pack Cooler is light and portable, offering a sturdy, waterproof design with excellent temperature retention.
+Whether you’re floating a river, hanging out at the beach, or going for a forest picnic, the RTIC Ultra-Tough Soft Cooler is light and portable, offering a sturdy, waterproof design with excellent temperature retention.

-The thickness of the foam insulation slightly reduces the interior capacity of the cooler, but the RTIC still holds 30 cans and is large enough for an all-day outing or the cold essentials for a weekend trip.
+The thickness of the foam insulation slightly reduces the interior capacity of the cooler, but the RTIC still holds 30 cans and is large enough for an all-day outing or the essentials for a weekend trip.

-Empty Weight: 2 lb.
-8 oz.
+Empty Weight: 12 lb.
+11.2 oz.

 Pros